SAP-samples/teched2023-IN260/exercises/ex1/README.md

 In this exercise, we will get the [SuccessFactors Goal Plan Service API](https://api.sap.com/api/PerformanceandGoalsPMGM/overview) definition and import the service into our project.

-## 1.1 Download specification from SAP Business Accelerator Hub
+## 1.1 Download Specification from SAP Business Accelerator Hub

-Visit SAP Business Accelerator Hub to fetch the [SuccessFactors Goal Plan](https://api.sap.com/api/PerformanceandGoalsPMGM/overview) API specification.
+Visit the SAP Business Accelerator Hub to fetch the [SuccessFactors Goal Plan](https://api.sap.com/api/PerformanceandGoalsPMGM/overview) API specification.
 You should see results like below:

 ![](images/01_01.png)

-- [ ] Scroll down the page to find API specification of the service listed.
+- [ ] (are these bullet points intended to be checkboxes?)
+Scroll down the page to find API specification of the service listed.
 Download the EDMX file by clicking on the download button.
 You might have to log in with your trial account credentials.
 ![](images/01_02.png)

 - [ ] For ease of understanding, please rename the downloaded file to `Goal.edmx` and place it in a folder of your choice.

-> **Tip:** If you are facing issues with logging in, for your convenience we have also included the service definition file in the `exercises/resources` folder of this repository([Goal.edmx](../resources/Goal.edmx)).
+> **Tip:** If you are facing issues with logging in, we have also included the service definition file in the `exercises/resources` folder of this repository([Goal.edmx](../resources/Goal.edmx)) for your convenience.

-## 1.2 Add the Goal Plan service to your project
+## 1.2 Add the Goal Plan Service to your Project

 - [ ] In your application's [`pom.xml`](../../srv/pom.xml) file you can find the following dependency:
    ```xml